Cardinality Estimation (SQL Server)

 For more information about the query store, see Monitoring Performance By Using the Query Store.

-Descriptions of advance CE
+Examples of CE improvements

 This section describes example queries that benefit from the enhancements implemented in the CE in recent releases.
 This is background information that does not call for specific action on your part.